songtaogui/pan-Zea_construct/README.md

 ### Executing

-Once the prerequisites were corrected installed and assigned to `$PATH`, the pipelines could be executed by:
+Once the prerequisites were correctly installed and assigned to `$PATH`, the pipelines could be executed by:

 ```sh
 # get the usage of the pipelines: